cdk8s-team/cdk8s/docs/plus/pod.md

 schedule onto nodes with matching taints.

 Taints and tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.
 One or more taints are applied to a node; this marks that the node should not accept any pods that do not tolerate the taints.

+A toleration can be made to a **set** of nodes, specified by node taints.

 ```ts
 import * as k from 'cdk8s';